jjvanzon/Circular-Language-Spec/spec/system-interfaces/system-interfaces-loose-ideas.md

 -----

 Assignment,
-Pointers to pointers as a concept,
+Pointers to pointers as an aspect,
 2008-08

 A related item can point to a =>1 related item contained by another parent or to a =>n related list item contained by another parent.
 Redirecting to another related item or related list item may be accomplished by extending the object get and object set procedures of the related item.
 The extension procedure basically constitutes, or instantiates, the redirection.
 So a pointer to a pointer would be accomplished by procedure extension, instead of implementing it in the code base.
 However, this will not work for related *list* items, because all items in a related list have the same decoration, and redirecting a list item to an arbitrary other related item or related list item would require each list item to have its own decoration.